When people see a blog on the internet nowadays, they don’t think anything of it. “Oh, it’s just another blog,” they’ll probably say – no big deal.

 Lifestyle – #lbloggers on Wednesdays and Sundays at 7-8pm GMT

-The final tip I have for you is to make sure that you’re posting regularly on your blog once it’s up and running.
-It’s the only way that you’re going to grow your audience.
+The final tip I have for you in terms of how to grow your fashion blog?
+Make sure that you’re posting regularly on your blog once it’s up and running.
+It’s the only way that you’re going to maintain your audience.

 Don’t be one of those bloggers who posts regularly for a couple of months and then disappears.
-What’s the point in building up your audience and a loyal following, only to abandon them for months at a time?
-It undos all your hard work.
+What’s the point in building up your audience and a loyal following only to abandon them for months at a time?
+Needless to say, it will undo all your hard work.